MihaiTabara/scriptworkers-gcp/src/scriptworkers-ci.md

 image.
 CloudOps deployments happen only when the change is pushed to either `dev` or `production` branch.
-The only exception is the [k8s-autoscale](https://github.com/mozilla-releng/k8s-autoscale) repo, which deploys to the `dev` environment on every push to `master`, and to the `production` environment, when a change is pushed to the `production` branch.
+The only exception is the [k8s-autoscale](https://github.com/mozilla-releng/k8s-autoscale) repo, which deploys to the `nonprod` environment on every push to `master` to make sure we have the latest version running and tested before we push it to production, and to the `production` environment, when a change is pushed to the `production` branch.

 Make sure you have access to [CloudOps Jenkins](https://ops-master.jenkinsv2.prod.mozaws.net/job/gcp-pipelines/job/relengworker/).